Gorna Oryahovitsa

 Gorna Oryahovitsa (Горна Оряховица [ˈɡornɐ oˈrʲaxovit͡sɐ]) is a town in northern Bulgaria, situated in Veliko Tarnovo Province, 10 km from Veliko Tarnovo.
 It is the administrative centre of the homonymous Gorna Oryahovitsa Municipality.
 According to the 2021 Census, the town has a population of 27,317 inhabitants.

 The nearby village of Arbanasi is an architectural reserve with many historical monuments, such as medieval churches and examples of the Bulgarian National Revival architecture.

 History

 Early history

 The first settlement in the area dates back to the second half of the 5th millennium BC (Middle Neolithic Age).
-There are traces of a later Thracian settlement between the Kamaka (The Stone) Hill and the Arbanasi Plateau.
+There are traces of a later Thracian settlement between the Kamaka (The Stone) Hill and the Arbanasi Plateau 439,8 m altitude.
 Its inhabitants were from the tribe of Krobizi.
-They erected the Kamaka Fortress that existed from the 5th century BC to the 1st century BC, when the Romans built up their own fortified settlement over its ruins.
+They erected the Kamaka Fortress 412 m altitude that existed from the 5th century BC to the 1st century BC, when the Romans built up their own fortified settlement over its ruins.
 It gradually acquired economic power mainly through cultivating grapes and producing wine.
 The life of that settlement continued up to the coming of the Slavs (6th–7th century).
 There is no substantial evidence of settled life between the 7th and the 12th century.